-Among the more unusual (and actually quite fun) aspects of this course is a series of in-class, simulated adjudicative proceedings in which two groups of students argue their respective sides of a case before a body of judges, made up of myself and the students who are not serving as litigants that week.
-Each of you will serve as litigants in two different exercises; I will do my best to mix you up into different groups each time.
+Among the more unusual (and quite fun, at least for me) aspects of this course is a series of in-class, simulated adjudicative proceedings in which two groups of students argue their respective sides of a case before a body of judges, made up of myself and the students who are not serving as litigants that week.

-There will be four litigation exercises, two in the area of international humanitarian law and two involving issues of international environmental law.
+There will be a total of four litigation exercises, two in the area of international humanitarian law and two involving issues of international environmental law.
+Each of you will serve as litigants in two of them, one involving humanitarian law, the other environmental law.
 Two of the cases will be heard before real international courts (the International Criminal Court and the International Court of Justice) and two will be heard before hypothetical national courts.
 Each team of litigants will be led by an alphabetically-determined "lead litigant," whose role is simply to organize the team and help decide on individual assignments.
-Each team will be presented with a set of questions to be argued before the court and will prepare a written submission (12-15 pages in length) providing an overview of the team's argument on each of the questions.
-These written submissions will be circulated and posted on Blackboard before the actual litigation exercise to allow the parties to prepare rebuttal arguments and to permit the judges to prepare questions for the oral proceedings.
+Each team will be presented with a set of questions to be argued before the court and will prepare a written submission (12-15 pages, roughly 3600-4500 words, in length) providing an overview of the team's argument on each of the questions.
+These written submissions will be circulated via email and also posted on Blackboard before the actual litigation exercise to allow the parties to prepare rebuttal arguments and to permit the judges to prepare questions for the oral proceedings.